EV Lacertae

-EV Lacertae (EV Lac, Gliese 873, HIP 112460) is a faint red dwarf star 16.48 light-years away in the constellation Lacerta.
+EV Lacertae (EV Lac, Gliese 873, HIP 112460) is a faint red dwarf star 16.48 light-years (5.05 parsecs) away in the constellation Lacerta.
 It is the nearest star to the Sun in that region of the sky, although with an apparent magnitude of 10, it is only barely visible with binoculars.
 EV Lacertae is a spectral type M3.5 flare star that emits X-rays.